David2132/EmployeeSite_FullStack/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

+## Exmaple Pictures Folder
+This project will not show data when ran due to the data server not being ran.
+The folder called 'Example Pictures' will have images of how the application works and design.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.